patrick-fullcycledev/Understanding-Javascript-Better/README.md

   // Function Expression is stored in a variable and defined at run-time
   // Anonymous function
   // Functions stored in variables do not need function names.
-They are always invoked (called) using the variable name. var x = function (a, b) {return a * b};
+  // They are always invoked (called) using the variable name. var x = function (a, b) {
+    return a * b
+  };

 ```